-Google— including Lego, Virgin Galactic, National Geographic and Scientific American— would pay you in cash, or in kind for your idea that could change the world in a positive way.
-I want to introduce the Google science fair competition for 2015.
+Google, including Lego, Virgin Galactic, National Geographic and Scientific American— would pay you in cash or in kind for your idea that could change the world in a positive way.
+I want to introduce to you the Google science fair competition for 2015.

 What is the Google Science fair?

 It’s an online science competition sponsored by Google, Lego, Virgin Galactic, National Geographic and Scientific American.